Homosexual clergy in the Catholic Church

+The 1961 document Careful Selection and Training of Candidates for the States of Perfection and Sacred Orders states that homosexual men should not be ordained at all.
 In 2005, the Church clarified that men with "deeply rooted homosexual tendencies" could not be ordained; the Vatican followed up in 2008 with a directive to implement psychological screening for candidates for the priesthood.
 Conditions listed for exclusion from the priesthood include "uncertain sexual identity" and "deep-seated homosexual tendencies".

-Despite church teachings, many Catholic clergy either identify as gay or have sex with other men.
+Despite church teachings, many Catholic clergy have engaged in homosexual relations, a fact which is known to the Vatican.